 Parking & Directions to Campus

-On commencement day traffic on N.J.
-Route 124 through Madison, Morristown, and Chatham will be heavy, with 4,000 parents and friends expected for ceremonies.
-Traffic and parking will be directed by Public Safety officers.
-Much of the parking is on grass, so rain may make for slow parking and soft, wet footing for spectators.
+We look forward to welcoming you to campus but know that on Commencement day, traffic on N.J.
+Route 124 through Madison, Morristown and Chatham will be heavy.
+Please note that traffic and parking will be directed by public safety officers.
+Much of the parking is on grass, so the ground may be soft and wet footing for spectators.
 Please have your families plan accordingly.
+Also, golf carts will be circulating on campus to provide rides from the main parking areas.

 Please note that no buses will be permitted to enter campus on commencement day.